abnerwillys/pong-game/notes.md

-# Notes – Make Labs Ping-Pong Game
+# Make Labs Ping-Pong Game

 This document contains incremental notes describing my thought process, design decisions, trade-offs, and what I would improve with more time.

 ---

-## ➡️  Step 1–2: Setup
+## ➡️ Step 1: Setup

 I chose **React + TypeScript + Vite** (besides to be the ask in the challenge instructions) for fast development, strong typing, and modern bundling. `Tailwind CSS` was added early to keep layout and styling consistent with the Make Labs stack.
 This setup offers strong developer experience and enables clean component structure.

 ---

-## ➡️ Step 3: Game Loop and Ball Movement
+## ➡️ Step 2: Game Loop and Ball Movement
+> ⚠️ **Note:** The implementation described in this step has since been refactored into modular hooks and utilities (see Step 5).
+This section documents the original logic before modularization for historical clarity.

 ### 🎯 Goal
 Create a smooth, frame-consistent ball animation inside a canvas.

 ### 🔹 Why I Used `requestAnimationFrame`
 I implemented a custom game loop using `requestAnimationFrame` to handle the ball movement.
 This method was chosen over alternatives like `setInterval` or `setTimeout` because:

 - It syncs with the browser's **refresh rate** (usually 60fps), providing smoother animations.